Rule 1: General governance policies of the Quebec Press Council

-5.05 The permanent and alternate members of the Appeals Committee shall be selected from among the former members of the Board of Directors of the Council.
+5.05 The permanent and alternate members of the Appeal Committee shall be selected from among the former members of the Board of Directors of the Council.

-5.06 Quorum for the Appeals Committee shall consist of three of its members.
+5.06 Quorum for the Appeal Committee shall consist of three of its members.

 6. Mandate of the General Secretariat in the Consideration of Complaints